 Other gambling premises in the vicinity.

-The Licensing Authority intends to develop a Local Area Profile setting out the demographic profile of areas of Glasgow, and the specific concerns and risks that the Licensing Authority has identified in relation to gambling in those areas.:
+The Licensing Authority has developed Local Area Profiles that setout the demographic profile of areas of Glasgow, and the specific concerns and risks that the Licensing Authority has identified in relation to gambling in those areas.
+The Local Area Profile maps are contained within Appendix 2 of the Policy Statement.
+The Local Area Profiles are also available as online interactive maps using the following link:

 https://glasgowgis.maps.arcgis.com/apps/webappviewer/index.html?id=bdd64469616945d18a934a0b3fd73908

+The Local Area Profiles identify areas where the Licensing Authority require applicants and operators to take extra care when producing a risk assessment and identify in detail in the assessments all the measures they will put in place to mitigate the risks identified in the Local Area Profiles for the area to which the premise relates.

 Step 2: The gambling operation